naacl-org/naacl-2022-website/_posts/2022-04-20-camera-ready.md

 For any other questions, please contact the NAACL 2022 Program Chairs.

-## Notes on `aclpub_check`
+## Notes on `aclpubcheck`
 {: #s9-notes-on-aclpub-check}

-Following NAACL 2021, we are using a package called `aclpub_check`, which has been updated by the ACL 2022 and the NAACL 2022 Publication Chairs.
+Following NAACL 2021, we are using a package called `aclpubcheck`, which has been updated by the ACL 2022 and the NAACL 2022 Publication Chairs.
 The package automatically detects author formatting errors, margin violations as well as many other common formatting errors.
 Before submitting the camera-ready version of your paper to OpenReview, please run the package first and fix any detected errors.

 The package is written in Python and you can access it here: <https://github.com/acl-org/aclpubcheck>.